Commonwealth School: Student life

 Commonwealth describes itself as having a diverse student body.
 56% of the student body identifies as a person of color, and the school supports a strong LGBTQ+ population.
 Students come from all across Massachusetts, representing over 40 different cities and towns.
 Because of the school's location in downtown Boston, it is very accessible by public transit, so for students who do not drive or live in the vicinity, many bike or take the T. With a short walking distance, Commonwealth is directly serviced by light rail through the Green Line at Copley station (between Arlington and Hynes) or by the Commuter Rail and Orange Line at Back Bay station.
 Commonwealth does not have a traditional official school campus.
 Instead, students treat nearby Back Bay as its campus and often visit many local attractions during free periods without classes, lunch, or after school.
 It is next to many restaurants and shops along Newbury Street and Boylston Street, and is a quick walk away from the Public Garden.

 The average class contains 12 students, with each grade typically containing upwards of 30 students.
 Each student is paired with an advisor at the school and meets weekly, and the school offers additional social and emotional support through in-house professional counseling.
 Students are the primary organizers of clubs and all-school events, and are expected to dedicate considerable time to community service and studying under the advisory of a professional mentor each year.
 In addition to various affinity groups, some student-run clubs include Chess, Go, Model UN, Debate Team, Dungeons & Dragons, Engineering, Environmental Club, Math Team, and Quiz Bowl.
 There are no requirements for a student to start their own club.

 Rankings

 Niche has ranked Commonwealth as the second-best private high school in the state in 2024, as well as the fifth-best private high school in the entire country.
 A significant portion of the senior class is recognized each year by the National Merit Scholarship Program.
 As of 2025, the average SAT composite score was 1470.

 School events

 Assemblies

-Commonwealth holds an assembly every Thursday.
+Commonwealth hosts guest speakers at assembly every Thursday.